 - Monitor maintenance and repair and condition of humanitarian aid facilities infrastructure including solar, water, internet, sanitation etc.

 - Maintain grounds and interior of the volunteer apartment, including communication with landlord

 - Oversee NMD office/storeroom at St. Mark’s Presbyterian Church, and ensure office at Global Justice Center is kept clean and tidy

 - Maintain working relationship with other facilities administrator

 - Self-motivated, independently able to identify issues and come up with innovative solutions

-- Cell phone and Laptop provided by NMD, to be used for NMD purposes only
+- Cell phone provided by NMD, to be used for logistics purposes only